Generic and Mod p Kazhdan-Lusztig Theory for GL_2: Introduction

 generated by the $K$-double cosets in $\mathbf{G}(F)$.
 We define a {\it generic spherical Hecke algebra} $\cH^{\sph}(\bfq)$ over the ring $\bbZ[\bfq]$.
 Its base change $\bbZ[\bfq]\rightarrow R$, $\bfq\mapsto q$ coincides with $\cH_{R}^{\sph}$.
 Our third main result is the existence of the {\it generic Satake isomorphism}.

 5pt {\bf Theorem C.} (cf. \ref{ThgenSat}) {\it There exists a ring isomorphism

 with the propery: Base change $\bbZ[\bfq]\rightarrow \bbZ[\bfq^{\pm \frac{1}{2}} ]$ and specialization $\bfq\mapsto q\in\bbC$ recovers\footnotemark[\value{footnote}] the classical Satake isomorphism between $\cH^{\sph}_{\bbC}$ and $R(\mathbf{\whT})_{\bbC}^{W_0}$. } 5pt We emphasize that the possibility of having a generic Satake isomorphism is conceptually new and of independent interest.
 Its definition relies on the deep Kazhdan-Lusztig theory for the intersection cohomology on the affine flag manifold.
 Its proof follows from the classical case by specialization (to an infinite number of points $q$).
+The special fibre $\sS(0)$ recovers Herzig's mod $p$ Satake isomorphism \cite{H11}, by choosing Steinberg coordinates on $V_{\mathbf{\whT},0}$.

 5pt